PRE ORDERS

 ADDITIONAL CD

-We are currently working towards recording an additional CD to the book, to be recorded in April 2023.
-We are still € 2,000 short to record the program as we planned it and urge those interested to come forward and support us with donations of € 500, the most common amount of support that we encounterd for the book.
-Of course, larger donations are welcome, but we have seldom encountered them.
+We are still working towards recording an additional CD to the book, to be recorded in April 2023.
+We are still € 7,000 short to record the program as we planned it and urge those interested to come forward and support us with donations of € 500, the most common amount of support that we encounterd for the book.
+Larger donations are welcome too, but we have seldom encountered them.

 In order to better understand and enjoy Darclée's career, I went a long way in finding the last missing recordings of odd roles and so on.
 In the last decade many repertoire oddities became available through the internet or otherwise.
 Ultimately I even found obscure live recordings of Mancinelli's Ero e Leandro to document that chapter in sound.
 As the last missing link, recording Enoch Arden will make the book 'complete'.